OpenTranslationBible/open-bible/en-GB/26.Ezekiel/md/ezekiel-31.md

 ## Ezekiel 31:1

-Now in the eleventh year, in the third month, on the first of the month, the word of the Lord came to me, saying,
+In the eleventh year, in the third month, on the first day of the month, the word of the Lord came to me, saying:

 ## Ezekiel 31:2

-“Son of man, say to Pharaoh king of Egypt and to his hordes,
+“Son of man, say to Pharaoh king of Egypt and to his multitudes,

-> ‘Whom are you like in your greatness?
+> ‘Who can be likened to you in your greatness?

 ## Ezekiel 31:3

-> Behold, Assyria was a cedar in Lebanon
+> Behold, Assyria was like a cedar in Lebanon,
-> With beautiful branches and forest shade,
+> with lovely branches providing shade to the forest,
-> And very high,
+> and towering high,
-> And its top was among the clouds.
+> its top among the clouds.

 ## Ezekiel 31:4

-> The waters made it grow, the deep made it high.
+> The waters nourished it, the deep springs made it grow tall.
-> With its rivers it continually extended all around its planting place,
+> Its streams flowed around its planting place
-> And sent out its channels to all the trees of the field.
+> and sent channels to all the trees of the field.

 ## Ezekiel 31:5

-> Therefore its height was loftier than all the trees of the field,
+> Thus it rose higher than all the trees of the field;
-> And its boughs became many and its branches long
+> its boughs multiplied and its branches extended long
-> Because of many waters as it spread them out.
+> due to the plentiful waters as it spread them out.

 ## Ezekiel 31:6

 > All the birds of the sky nested in its boughs,
-> And under its branches all the animals of the field gave birth,
+> and under its branches all the animals of the field gave birth;
-> And all great nations lived under its shade.
+> all the great nations dwelt under its shade.

 ## Ezekiel 31:7

-> So it was beautiful in its greatness, in the length of its branches;
+> It was magnificent in its greatness, with its extensive branches;
-> For its roots extended to many waters.
+> for its roots reached to abundant waters.

 ## Ezekiel 31:8

-> The cedars in God’s garden could not match it;
+> The cedars in the garden of God could not rival it,
-> The junipers could not compare with its boughs,
+> nor could the junipers equal its boughs,
-> And the plane trees could not match its branches.
+> nor could the plane trees compare with its branches—
-> No tree in God’s garden could compare with it in beauty.
+> no tree in the garden of God could match its beauty.

 ## Ezekiel 31:9

 > I made it beautiful with the multitude of its branches,
-> And all the trees of Eden, which were in the garden of God, were jealous of it.
+> and all the trees of Eden in the garden of God envied it.

 ## Ezekiel 31:10

-‘Therefore, this is what the Lord God says:
-“Because it is high in stature and has put its top among the clouds,
-And its heart is haughty in its height,
+“‘Therefore this is what the Sovereign Lord says: Because it was exalted in height, and set its top among the clouds, and its heart became proud in its loftiness,

 ## Ezekiel 31:11

-Therefore I will hand it over to a ruler of the nations;
+I handed it over to the ruler of the nations, for him to deal with it according to its wickedness.
+I cast it away.
-He will thoroughly deal with it.
-According to its wickedness I have driven it away.

 ## Ezekiel 31:12

-Foreign tyrants of the nations have cut it down and abandoned it;
-Its branches have fallen on the mountains and in all the valleys,
-And its boughs have broken off in all the ravines of the land;
-And all the peoples of the earth have gone down from its shade and left it.
+Foreign tyrants of the nations cut it down and left it; its branches fell on the mountains and in all the valleys, its boughs lay broken in all the ravines of the land.
+All the peoples of the earth departed from its shade and abandoned it.

 ## Ezekiel 31:13

-All the birds of the sky will nest on its fallen trunk,
-And all the animals of the field will rest on its fallen branches,
+All the birds of the sky settled on its fallen trunk, and all the animals of the field took shelter among its branches.

 ## Ezekiel 31:14

-So that all the trees by the waters will not be exalted in their stature,
-Nor put their top among the clouds,
-Nor will any of the well-watered mighty ones stand taller than they.
-For they have all been handed over to death,
-To the earth beneath,
-Among the sons of mankind, with those who go down to the pit.”
+Thus no other trees by the waters will ever tower proudly in height, nor set their tops among the clouds, nor will their well-watered mighty ones stand tall in their height.
+For they are all consigned to death, to the earth below, among mortals who descend to the pit.

 ## Ezekiel 31:15

-‘This is what the Lord God says: “On the day when it went down to Sheol,
-I caused mourning.
-I closed the deep over it and restrained its rivers,
-And the great waters were held back.
-And I made Lebanon mourn for it,
-And all the trees of the field wilted away because of it.
+“‘This is what the Sovereign Lord says: On the day it descended to Sheol, I brought mourning over it; I covered the deep springs for it, and held back its streams.
+Its abundant waters were restrained, and I made Lebanon mourn for it, and all the trees of the field withered away.

 ## Ezekiel 31:16

-I made the nations quake at the sound of its downfall
-When I made it go down to Sheol with those who go down to the pit.
-And all the well-watered trees of Eden,
-The choicest and best of Lebanon,
-Were comforted in the earth beneath.
+I made the nations tremble at the sound of its fall when I brought it down to Sheol with those who descend to the pit.
+Then all the well-watered trees of Eden, the choicest and best of Lebanon, were consoled in the earth below.

 ## Ezekiel 31:17

-They also went down with it to Sheol,
-To those who were slain by the sword;
-And those who were its strength
-Lived under its shade among the nations.
+They too went down to Sheol with it, to those slain by the sword, along with those who were its strength, who lived in its shade among the nations.

 ## Ezekiel 31:18

-To which among the trees of Eden are you equal in glory and greatness?
-Yet you will be brought down with the trees of Eden to the earth beneath;
-You will lie in the midst of the uncircumcised,
-With those who were killed by the sword.
-This is Pharaoh and all his horde!”’ declares the Lord God.”
+“To which among the trees of Eden can you be compared in glory and greatness?
+Yet you will be brought down with the trees of Eden to the earth below; you will lie among the uncircumcised, with those slain by the sword.
+This is Pharaoh and all his hordes, declares the Sovereign Lord.”